Anyone else feeling stressed, stretch thin, or just generally overwhelmed – or just me?

-Over time though – through trial and error (mainly error!) -I’ve discovered some great strategies to manage the feeling of being stretched thin or just generally frazzled.
-They’re definitely not silver bullets, but they can help you find some sanity again….so listen up: You don’t have to stay stuck in an ‘overwhelmed’ rut.
+Feeling overwhelmed is no fun, but it’s something many of us experience on a regular basis.
+The mental loop playing in my head of all the daily chores, work items, appointments, and family obligations can leave me feeling overwhelmed, generally unproductive, and kinda cranky too….Thanks brain.
+Over time – through trial and error (mainly error!) – I have discovered some great strategies to manage the feeling of being stretched thin.
+They’re definitely not silver bullets, but using my 5 steps to reign in overwhelm can help you find some sanity again.
+So listen up: You don’t have to stay stuck in an ‘overwhelmed’ rut.
 Give my favorites a try and see for yourself!

 I hope they help!